 Fraudsters can also make illegitimate charges through application fraud, meaning that they apply for a card in your name by filling in the stolen information.
 After obtaining confidential information through different methods online, they can call the credit card company and pretend to be the cardholder to say they need a new credit card to be sent to a certain address.
 The address can be changed in your account if it was compromised.

-Information such a victim’s name, bank details, email address, passwords, passport or identification details, and other valuable information to gain access to accounts is under great threat if a professional identity thief comes into the game.
+Information such as a victim’s name, bank details, email address, passwords, passport or identification details, and other valuable information to gain access to accounts is under great threat if a professional identity thief comes into the game.
 Identity theft is a critical form of cybercrime, putting both individuals and enterprises at the risk of unpleasant consequences.

 There are three types of identity theft: real name theft, synthetic theft, and account takeover.
-The collected information is used to register new bank, credit card, and/or mobile phone accounts.
+The collected information is used to register a new bank, credit card, and/or mobile phone accounts.

 Account takeover: This happens when information is used to gain access to a current account.
 Sometimes the fraudster may also alter e-mail addresses and other details linked to the account, and the proper owner will not be aware of the changes.